andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-03-predicting-customer-loyalty.md

 ```

-The resulting *adjusted* r-squared score from this is **0.955** which as expected, is slightly lower than the score we got for r-squared on it's own - but again higher than for our other models.
+The resulting *adjusted* r-squared score from this is **0.955** which, as expected, is slightly lower than the score we got for r-squared on it's own - but again higher than for our other models.

 <br>
 ### Feature Importance <a name="rf-model-feature-importance"></a>